Blenderized Tube Feeding- The Liquids Matter

 All non-dairy milks are lactose-free but some may contain gas-forming starches that can cause an upset stomach and bloating- especially those made from legumes like chickpea or soy milk.
 Rice, coconut, and nut milks are generally the easiest to tolerate in tube feeding as they contain the least gas-forming starches, but everyone’s digestion is a little different so you may want to experiment with different milks until you find one that works for you.

 When choosing a milk alternative for your blended diet, read the product label and consider the ingredients, the amount of protein and calories per serving and whether or not the milk is fortified.
 There are a multitude of milk alternatives available so it’s highly likely that your perfect milk is waiting for you right now at your local grocery store.
+Ask your dietitian for guidance to ensure that you're getting enough nutrition when using blenderized tube feeding.

 Thank you very much to Sarah Walker & Sandra Thies, dietetic students at the University of British Columbia, for their contributions to the writing of this article.